Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 How the Classifier Works

 The classifier runs on Claude Sonnet 4.6, regardless of which model your main session uses.
 It receives your user messages and tool calls as input, with Claude's own text and tool results stripped out.
-This design is intentional: because tool results never reach the classifier, hostile content embedded in files or web pages cannot manipulate the classifier's decisions directly.
+The design is intentional: because tool results never reach the classifier, hostile content embedded in files or web pages cannot manipulate its decisions directly.

 The classifier also receives your CLAUDE.md content, so project-specific instructions factor into its allow and block decisions.
 Unlike your static permission rules, which match tool names and argument patterns, the classifier reads prose descriptions.
 It reasons about each action in context rather than matching syntax.